tmeyer2115/studio-starter/README.md

 export default PluginConfig;
 ```
-To use the Plugin:
+To use a Plugin:

- 1. Use `npm install` to download it.
+ 1. Install it with `npm install [pluginPackage]`.
  2. Add a `require` statement to the top of your `studio.config.ts`.
 Something like `const SomePlugin = require("[npm-package-name]")`.
- 3. Add the imported Plugin to the `plugins` array.
+ 3. Add the imported Plugin to the `plugins` array in `studio.config.ts`.

- Once these steps are complete, all Components in the Plugin will be available for use in Studio.
+Now, all Components in the Plugin will be available for use in Studio.

 We've published a Plugin library, `@yext/studio-plugin-search-ui-react`, to power a basic Universal Search.
 The library exports three Components: `SearchBar`, `UniversalResults`, and `ResultsCount`.
 Note that these Components are hard-coded to use Slapshot's default Search Experience.

+To use these components, first add a SearchProvider component to the page, which can be found under the `Containers` category.
+This is necessary so that the Search components can properly interact with one another.

 ## Reuse through Modules
 Users may find that they use a certain combination of Components often across pages.
 For example, they may often pair a Search Bar Component with a Results Component.
 Repeating this combination over and over, for each page is tedious.
 That's where Studio Modules come in.
 A Module represents a named combination of Components.
 They can be added to a Page just like a single Component.